ViennaRNA/ViennaRNA/doc/source/grammar.rst

 Usually, structured domains represent self-enclosed structural modules that exhibit a more or less complex base pairing pattern.
-This can be more or less well-defined 3D motifs, such as @em G-Quadruplexes, or loops with additional non-canonical base pair interactions, such as @em kink-turns.
+This can be more or less well-defined 3D motifs, such as *G-Quadruplexes*, or loops with additional non-canonical base pair interactions, such as *kink-turns*.

 .. note::